mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 Piriformis has been ok all week until this morning.

 Calories for the bike ride(s) worked out be a total of 242g.
-3x54g per bottle and 80g of Maynards (watermelon).
+3x54g per bottle and 80g of Maynards (watermelon). &mdash;_No GI today._

 That third bottle needed a home on my bike so I took the time to install the rear hydration system.
 I rigged up a bungee to help prevent loosing bottles off the back too.
 <!---->